jiinjeong/CSVolunteer/README.md

           }
           ```
 * **The Head**
-  * Recall that the head of an HTML document contains information about the webpage, which is called meta-data.
-But what information is included in the meta-data?
+  * Recall that the head of an HTML document contains information about the webpage, which is called metadata.
+But what information is included in the metadata?
   * Character setting
     * To set the character encoding to UTF-8, use the self-contained tag `<meta charset="utf-8">`.
       * `charset` stands for "character setting".
 UTF-8 is the standard character encoding.